jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Tunneler:** And what happens when the system is under heavy load?
 When my tunnels are at capacity, or processing power is scarce?
 Does your prefetching continue unchecked?

 **Prefetcher:** Never.
 That would be counterproductive, a daemon working against the whole.
 I am acutely latency-aware.
-I continuously monitor system metrics: CPU utilization, I/O queue depth, network congestion â even the very pressure within your tunnels, Tunneler.
+I continuously monitor system metrics: CPU utilization, I/O queue depth, network congestion – even the very pressure within your tunnels, Tunneler.
 When contention rises, I adapt.
 My prefetch aggressiveness scales down dramatically.
 Observe this logic:

 **Prefetcher:** I'd rather delay a potential prefetch than exacerbate existing bottlenecks.
 My goal is to reduce *overall* latency, not just my own.
 It's a dynamic equilibrium, constantly adjusting to the heartbeat of our consciousness.